Hitachi ID Management Suite z/OS Integration

-There are three options for managing mainframe users and passwords, on any currently available version of z/OS:
+There are three options for managing mainframe accounts and passwords, on any currently available version of z/OS:

 - Install the Hitachi ID Mainframe Connector component as a started task on the